f13dev/coil-calc/README.md

 * WireName,24,0.2

 The details for each wire must be on their own line and the number that refers to each wire is the line number of which the wire resides in coils.csv.

-## Examples
-To calculate the number of turns for Kanthal A1 (24AWG) using the default values for the remaingin arguemnts:
-./coil-calc -w=3

-To calculate the number of turns for Kanthal A1 (22AWG), with a coil jig of 2mm diameter, a lead length of 3.5mm and a resistance of 0.6ohm:
-./coil-calc -w=2 -d=2 -l=3.5 -r=0.6

 # Ohms Law
 ## Usage